On the way to study

 Prerequisite is the Abitur (or a comparable German university authorization).
 Also, one has to submit an application, which can be done through the “Klips”-Onlineportal for a double major Bachelor.
 For a single major Bachelor, you have to apply first through the DosV portal of Northrhine Westphalia and with the received application number again through the “Klips”-Onlineportal.
-Deadline is July 15th, which means that one should preferably start the process in June.
+The deadline is usually somewhere in the second half of July, so it would be best to already take care in June.
+The deadlines can be found here.
 After the application, one has to wait until the Student Service Center offers an admission.

 The reason for this proceeding is that the number of student admissions for Archaeology is limited and that the openings are filled by the grade of the Abitur; but do not worry, in recent years, nobody who wanted to study Archaeology has been denied because of the N.C.
 All applicants have been offered a place to study the discipline.